warestack/cc/Class-6/README.md

 ```

 > In the VM, do not forget to switch to `docker-user`.
 The command is `su - docker-user`; we ensure that we log in and switch to the docker-user home directory using this option.
+> Important: Make sure you run Docker commands with the correct permissions.
+>
+> Most Docker commands need elevated privileges — so either prefix them with sudo or add your user to the docker group and log out/in.
+> While some commands (like docker login) might work without sudo, mixing privileged and non-privileged Docker commands can cause confusing issues later — especially when running docker push.

 4. Feel free to use the mini-hi repo or create your own.